Dicklesworthstone/source_to_prompt_tui/README.md

 s2p is designed to handle large projects efficiently:

-- **Lazy content loading**: File contents are only read for files <5MB.
+- **Lazy content loading**: File contents are only read during scan for files <=5MB.
 Larger files show size but content is loaded on-demand.
+- **Large-file support**: Text files over 5MB are still selectable (up to a per-file safety cap); preview shows a head snippet and full reads only happen during generation.
 - **Debounced statistics**: Token counting and stats updates are debounced (200ms) to prevent UI lag during rapid selection changes.
 - **Efficient tree rendering**: Only visible nodes are rendered.
 Scrolling is virtualized.